 Professional, experienced wedding photography for State College, Central Pennsylvania and beyond.

-You own the rights to your photos and receive all of the full digital files at no extra charge, inlcuding raw files, on a hard disc drive.
+You always own the rights to your photos and receive all of the full digital files at no extra charge, inlcuding raw files.
 You can print or share your photos with no restrictions and no watermarks.
-Consultations in person, by phone or email.
-Serious inquiries only, please.
+We can meet in my downtown studio, by phone or email, but serious inquiries only, please.

-I believe that the emotional content of a photograph is directly related to how real it is.
+Philosophically, I believe that the emotional content of a photograph is directly related to how real it is.
 That is, I think it's best when you are reminded of the moment, not the process.
 That's photojournalism.
 The emotion in your photos is genuine, not staged.
-In my opinion, photojournalism mixed with traditional portraiture is the best method to capture your wedding, because it allows you to enjoy your day while capturing lots of amazing photos that take you back to it.
+In my opinion, photojournalism mixed with modern and traditional portraiture is the best method to capture your wedding, because it allows you to enjoy your day while capturing lots of amazing photos that take you back to it.
 Yes, I'll pose you, but it's natural and comfortable, not awkward or staged.

 A picture is worth a thousand words!
 At the bottom of this page are a few samples from my portfolio, and you can always find my latest work on my Facebook page.
 If you need to see more, I have a really huge gallery online from a few dozen weddings here.